kite-sdk/kite-examples/kite-examples-morphlines/README.md

 * To run junit tests from within eclipse click on the project (e.g. `kite-examples-morphlines`) in the eclipse project explorer, right click, `Run As/JUnit Test`.

-## Integrating with IntelliJ
+## Integrating with IntelliJ IDEA

 * This section describes how to integrate the codeline with IntelliJ.
 * Build the software as described above.
 * Open the `pom.xml` file in IntelliJ.
 This should create the entire project in the IDE.
-You do not need to "import the project" or anything like that, just `file>>open` and pick the `pom.xml` file.
+You do not need to "Import the project" or anything like that, just do `File>>Open` and pick the `pom.xml` file.
   * You may have to select `build>>rebuild` project to get all the dependencies.
   * You may have to build the project externally via `mvn test` to resolve dependencies.
-* In IntelliJ, you should be able to right-click on the `ExampleMorphlineTest.java` file and see a choice to "Run ExampleMorphlineTest" or "Debug ExampleMorphlineTest" to run the unit test and see the magic green bar.
+* In IntelliJ, you should be able to right-click on the `testSimpleCSV()` method inside the `ExampleMorphlineTest.java` file and see a choice to "Run testSimpleCSV" or "Debug testSimpleCSV" to run the unit test and see the magic green bar.
+* To run all unit tests contained in the `ExampleMorphlineTest` class right-click on the `ExampleMorphlineTest.java` file and choose "Run ExampleMorphlineTest" or "Debug ExampleMorphlineTest".

 ##  Play around a bit _before_ changing anything!

-1. Set some breakpoints and examine the Record for instance.
+1. Set some breakpoints and examine the morphline record.
-2. Examine the contents of the two Records.
+2. Examine the contents of the two sample input file records.
 3. Change one of the Asserts to insure failure to see what that looks like.
-4. Skip all this of course if you're already familiar with jUnit etc.
+4. Skip all this of course if you're already familiar with JUnit etc.

 ## Get to work